 - Identity Verification: Confirming your customer is who they say they are

-- Customer Screening: Verifying your customer doesn’t appear on global watchlists or is high-risk, such as a PEP.
+- Customer Screening: Verifying your customer doesn’t appear on global watchlists or is high-risk, such as a PEP (Politically Exposed Person).

 - Financial due diligence: Confirming the source of funds are from legitimate and explainable sources